Volunteers work alongside staff to take care of course participants through the provision of sound, clean accommodation and good food.

 Placements start dates:

-Minimum 1 to 3 months with the possibility of extending to 6 months.
+Minimum of 1 month with the possibility of extending up to 9 months.

 Successful applicants will bring: